Rasp-pvtora/Raspberry_Projects/Smart & Security Projects/Road and Gate Access Monitoring System/README.md

 2. Test each modules individually: e.g., **python detection.py** or **py detection.py**.
 3. Run main core: **python main.py** (starts camera loop, logging, alerts).
 4. Run web: **python web_app.py** (dashboard at http://localhost:5000; add owners/watchlist).

+## Setup instructions:
+1. **Install Raspberry Pi OS:**
+    - Enable camera: **sudo raspi-config > Interface > Camera > Enable**.
+    - Update: **sudo apt update && sudo apt upgrade**.
+    - Install system deps: **sudo apt install python3-pip libatlas-base-dev libopenjp2-7 libtiff5 tesseract-ocr libcamera-apps**.
+    - Create virtual env: **python3 -m venv venv; source venv/bin/activate**.
+    - Install required libraries: **pip install -r requirements.txt**.
+2. **YOLOv8 Setup:** Run **from ultralytics import YOLO; model = YOLO('yolov8n.pt')** to auto-download pre-trained model.
+For plates/vehicles: Use COCO pre-trained (has 'car', 'truck'); fine-tune later with a dataset like https://universe.roboflow.com/browse/license-plates (download manually, train via Ultralytics docs).
+3. **Database:** SQLite file auto-created as 'access.db'.
+4. **Modify config.py:** is necessary to insert your Token and information  (as **Telegram BOT Token**, the **Gmail app password Token** and the **Encryption Key** generated with Fernet.generate_key() function)
+5. **Test and tune the system.** Start indoor and with a stable light (in a close enviroment like an underground gate/parking or in office using a Video/Photos).
+6. **GDPR Notes: Users are advised to consult with a legal professional to ensure compliance with local laws and regulations.
+While this software is functional, you are solely responsible for the legal use of this software in your jurisdiction and for your specific application (e.g., displaying required CCTV signs, securing employee consent for surveillance, etc.).**

 # Hardware Requirements
 - **Raspberry Pi 5**: For enhanced processing power to handle AI tasks and real-time analytics.